sagartulips/simple-scheduled-maintenance/README.md

 - Email notifications sent (if enabled)
 - Maintenance page displayed to visitors

-**Important:** The plugin uses WordPress hooks (`template_redirect` and `init`) which only run when a page is requested.
+**Important:** The plugin uses WordPress hooks (`plugins_loaded` + `template_redirect`) which only run when a page is requested.
 There are NO background processes, cron jobs, or continuous checks.
 All checks happen on-demand when a visitor requests a page.

 ### Template System
 The plugin uses a separate `template.php` file for the maintenance page HTML.
 This provides: